 Arctic Puffins

-These adorable little birds account for 8-10 million of the birding population in Iceland, with 60% of the entire world’s puffins living there.
-Arctic puffins are characterized by their penguin-like color, with a bright red and orange beak which flourishes in the warmer months.
-The puffin changes depending on the time of year, with their beaks fading to gray during the winter.
+These adorable little birds account for 8-10 million of all birds in Iceland, with 60% of the entire world’s puffin population found here.
+Arctic puffins are characterized by their penguin-like color, with a bright red and orange beak which shimmers in the summer months.
+The puffin changes color depending on the time of year, with their beaks fading to gray during the winter.

 Family of puffin birds on the cliffs in Iceland

-There are many different locations throughout the country to see puffins, however, some offer more success than others.
+There are several locations throughout the country to watch puffins.
 Here are some of the top spots to see puffins in Iceland.

 Westman Islands - The Westman Islands, or Vestmannaeyjar, is a collective group of islands in southern Iceland.
 On these islands you will find the largest colony of puffins in the entire world, making it a very popular destination for birdwatchers and tourists alike.
 To get there, simply take a ferry, which will guide you past the best spots for viewing arctic puffins in their natural habitat.
 If you're looking for a guide, then our Westman Islands, Volcanoes & Puffins Tour is a perfect way to explore the island and its wildlife.

-Látrabjarg - The remote Látrabjarg cliffs in the Westfjords are also another famous place to spot puffin colonies.
-The vast 8-mile stretch of cliffs forms the westernmost point in Iceland and can reach an immense 440 meters in certain places.
+Látrabjarg - The remote Látrabjarg cliffs in the Westfjords are another famous place to spot puffin colonies.
+This vast 8-mile (12 km) stretch of cliffs forms the westernmost point in Iceland and can stretch up to 1443 ft (440 m) in certain places.
 Here you will find millions of sea birds, particularly between May and late August.
-Take a look at our ultimate 13-day Westfjords tour which includes bird watching on day 10.

-Dyrholaey - A few hours away from Reykjavík you will find Dyrholaey, a dramatic row of cliffs that curve out into the ocean.
+Dyrholaey - A few hours away from Reykjavík is Dyrholaey, a dramatic row of cliffs that curve out into the ocean.
 Up close, you will see plenty of puffin nests in the nooks and crannies of the rocks, shaped by years of fire and water.

 Take a look at our selection of Puffin Tours today.